Key takeaways

 That said, there are a few things that might make bottom-up budgeting less than ideal for you:

-When should I do top-down vs. bottom-up budgeting?
+When should I consider top-down vs. bottom-up budgeting?

 You might be wondering: which approach is the best for me?
 What will give me the best results?